oracle/truffleruby/doc/contributor/testing.md

 constant.
 We find that this is a good pass-or-fail test that the compiler is working as intended.

-The compiler tests include a sort of specs suite for compilation, called the partial evaluation (*PE*) tests, as well as tests for more subtle things like on-stack-replacement.
+The compiler tests include a sort of test suite for compilation, called the partial evaluation (*PE*) tests, as well as tests for more subtle things like on-stack-replacement.